 A fine is imposed in case of non-compliance with the GDPR, and its sum might come up to 4% of global revenue or 20 million EUR.

 The data protection authorities’ (“DPAs’ “) are rarely used in practice.
-They can impose additional measures, for example, ban on data processing — temporarily or constantly.
+They can impose additional measures, for example, a ban on data processing—temporarily or constantly.